 If you or a loved one needs to establish paternity, challenge paternity, or secure visitation rights, you need a dedicated and compassionate paternity lawyer.
-Attorney Andrew B. Jones is here to fight for your rights and represent you in court.
+The attorneys at Jones Law Office are here to fight for your rights and represent you in court.

 In Indiana, paternity law states that if the couple is married, the husband is legally the father of the child.
 In cases of unmarried parents or doubt about the identity of the father, paternity must be established.

 To establish paternity, an affidavit can be executed at the hospital if the mother of the child was unmarried at conception and remains unmarried at birth.
 Additionally, Indiana law states that the father has 72 hours after the child’s birth to execute a Voluntary Declaration of Paternity.
 Once the affidavit is signed by both parents, paternity is legally established.
 After the 72-hour period, the parents can execute a paternity affidavit at the local health department to establish paternity until the child is of age for emancipation.

 The affidavit in all cases in which it is executed is presented to the mother and father separately in order to prevent any influence that would affect the binding document.